Knowledgebase

 We recommend Microsoft SQL Server 2019 Enterprise with at least 32GB of free memory (RAM) and a CPU with 4-8 cores.

 Please find the supported SQL server versions here.
-We also docomented which database size you can expect, if there are any size limits for the datbase size.
+We also documented which database size you can expect, if there are any size limits for the database size.

 You can find the Offline Installer in our customer area.